expo/examples/with-tv/README.md

 #### TV specific file extensions

 This project contains an [example Metro configuration](./metro.config.js) that allows Metro to resolve application source files with TV-specific code, indicated by specific file extensions (`*.ios.tv.tsx`, `*.android.tv.tsx`, `*.tv.tsx`).
 This config is not enabled by default, since it will impact bundling performance, but is available for developers who need this capability.

+#### TV specific app icons and banners

+This project contains placeholder images for the Android TV banner and for Apple TV brand assets (app icon and top shelf images).
+The `config-tv` plugin will use these images to construct the required native image files and make the right modifications in project files.
+You can simply replace these images with your own app images.
+Note that for Apple TV, the images must be the exact sizes indicated.